 My primary research interests are in regional and social English dialectal variation.
 Besides the facts of dialectal difference, and the means by which it is studied, relevant issues in the discipline include the relationship of standard to non-standard dialects, attitudes to variation, and the mechanisms of language change.

-I have been closely involved with the Survey of English Dialects (SED) for forty-five years, since I acted as research assistant to Professor Harold Orton.
-SED, the only systematic survey of the dialects of England yet to be carried out, was begun at Leeds by Harold Orton (d.1975) and Eugen Dieth in 1948, and was for many years continued at Sheffield by John Widdowson, with whom I enjoy close collaboration.
+I have been closely involved with the Survey of English Dialects (SED) for over forty-five years, since I acted as research assistant to Harold Orton.
+SED, the only systematic survey of the dialects of England yet to be carried out, was begun at Leeds by Orton (d.1975) and Eugen Dieth in 1948, and was for many years continued at Sheffield by John Widdowson, with whom I enjoy close collaboration.
 I also have close links with David Parry's Swansea-based Survey of Anglo-Welsh Dialects (SAWD), having been one of its first fieldworkers (1968-70): this survey is now directed by Rob Penhallurick, another of my close colleagues.
 I co-authored Survey of English Dialects: The Dictionary and Grammar (Longman, 1994) with Parry and Widdowson.

 The Leeds Archive of Vernacular Culture (LAVC)

 In 2004-5 the British Broadcasting Corporation mounted a major initiative to collect and broadcast information on regional speech around the United Kingdom.
 With David Crystal, I acted as the Corporations first academic point of contact for this project, this resulting in my having privileged access to a large body of professionally-gathered data on vernacular speech, and in my consequent involvement in two large-scale research projects.
-I led a team, first assembled with Sally Johnson, which in 2007 received funding from the Arts and Humanities Research Council to analyse the materials contained on the project's BBC website: this undertaking, entitled 'Whose Voices?: Language ideological debates on the interactive website of the BBC Voices project', finished its analyses in 2011, and a related book Analysing Twenty-first Century British English, edited jointly with Bethan L. Davies, was published by Routledge in 2013.
+I led a team, first assembled with Sally Johnson, which in 2007 received funding from the Arts and Humanities Research Council to analyse the materials contained on the project's BBC website: this undertaking, entitled 'Whose Voices?: Language ideological debates on the interactive website of the BBC Voices project', finished its analyses in 2011.
+A resulting book, Analysing Twenty-first Century British English, edited jointly with Bethan L. Davies, was published by Routledge in 2013.
 An associated Routledge-hosted website (www.routledge.com/cw/upton) contains data from the project, as well as providing access to other national and international dialect holdings.